OutSystems/docs-validation/templates/process.md

 **Example:** "Creating a screen template"

 ## [Paragraph] *(No heading)*
-[An **intro sentence or paragraph** that describes how a task is completed and the end result of that process.]
+{An **intro sentence or paragraph** that describes in high-level  how a particular use case  is completed and the end result of that use case.
+A use case can comprise of multiple tasks.}

 **Example**
-Use OutSystems Screen Templates to create your own web and mobile screen templates with predefined layouts, widgets, styles, and logic.
+{Use OutSystems Screen Templates to create your own web and mobile screen templates with predefined layouts, widgets, styles, and logic.
 After cloning and publishing the template, customize it to your needs.
-Then, the template is available to reuse across any of your other apps and by other developers.
+Then, the template is available to reuse across any of your other apps and by other developers."}

 ## [Paragraph] *(No heading)*
 [**High-level tasks** that someone has to complete during this process.]